ebanner/tampadevs/src/blog/2022/20220725-site-upgrade.md

 - Compressed all images to less than 1000width and webp on initial page load.
 We removed roughly 4mbs of pageload times
 - Added additional animation support for call to action, made it more obvious to see where meetup/slack link buttons are
 - Added whatsapp chat link

+Additional work to be done

+- Add GZip and minify javascript / css files